-Bryophytes Project I am pleased to announce I will be doing a 3-month residency project at Gallery Oldham (April to June).
+I will be doing a 3-month residency [funded by the NWCDTP (North West Consortium Doctoral Training Partnership) at Gallery Oldham (May to July 2021).
 I will be working in response to plant specimens in the natural history collection, specifically Moss (or even more specifically 'bryophytes' and other plants without roots).
 Since access to the gallery will be limited for some time, I will be working at distance (walking and cycling) revisiting historical sites of collection and re-collecting specimens.
 I will be talking with local experts, volunteers, environmental scientists, and other natural history enthusiasts, vital component parts of the museums as an ongoing collection process.
-If you're interested in following the project, I will be publishing my field notes (photographs maps and films, and writing) through
+Specimen envelope: cinclidioidesBryophyte Book Images of objects from the Gallery Oldham Natural History collection, Thanks to Patricia

 A walking workshop with para lab.
 I created this bottle with instructions and hand-drawn illustrations, a different one for each bottle.
 We walked around manchester and collected mosses from some unusual sites, the route took us through some back streets and along the canal.
 Finally, we stopped at 'Home' constructed bottle gardens while chatting and drinking coffee.